Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-rZ_ZrEDqUW8.md

 ### Transcript

-> i'm gonna fix the fixmas bash so you can hit enemies with it again i don't know i don't know if i can do that
+> I'm gonna fix the fixmas bash so you can hit enemies with it again I don't know I don't know if I can do that